 PayPal is a very large and popular payment method, used by millions of websites and customers.
 Because there is no direct connection to the bank with Paypal, the setup process is simplified and you can be setup and taking payments within 10 minutes.
 Unlike most credit card gateways, you will need to manually transfer any money you receive via Paypal to your bank account.
 This will take around 3-5 working days for payment to arrive, and while this process isn't automatic, it's quick and easy to do.

 Paypal's no-monthly-fees pricing model has traditionally appealed to small businesses, though other payment gateways are now very price competitive in this regard.

-PayPal allows shoppers to pay using either PayPal funds, or credit / debit card.
-One challenge with PayPal is that the user interface can be a little confusing to some shoppers, and you may find some shoppers abandon their PayPal shopping cart more often than with other gateways as customers think that they have to pay with a PayPal account when they want to use a card payment.
+PayPal allows shoppers to pay using either PayPal funds or credit/debit cards.
+One challenge with PayPal is that the user interface can be a little confusing to some shoppers, and you may find some shoppers abandon their PayPal shopping cart more often than with other gateways as customers think that they have to pay with a PayPal account when they want to use card payment.
 Here's where you can get started setting up your PayPal payment gateway.

 Here's what the PayPal payment page looks like:

 The Bank Deposit (aka Direct Credit) payment option allows shoppers to make payment via their online banking, without a credit card.
 This allows shoppers who don't have a credit card (or don't have funds available on their credit card) to still buy from your shop.

 Even if you already have credit card payment option enabled, it's often a good idea to allow bank deposit payments as well as credit card payments to give shoppers more choice on how they pay.

 When a bank deposit order is placed - the shopper is given a bank account number to make the payment to and a reference number to include when making payment.
 This is so you can identify the payment on the bank statement.